projectNEWM/newm-market/README.md

 Totalling 11 Tokens

+### Locking The Band

 The easiest method is following the happy path in the band_lock_up folder.
 Before the band is locked, the UTxO is owned by the wallet defined in the band lock datum.
 First, update the `band-lock-datum.json` file in the scripts/data/band_lock folder.
-The top field is the payment credential and the bottom field is the stake credential.
+The top field is the payment credential, and the bottom field is the stake credential.

 For example, an address in bech32: